Delivering the World’s Most Energy-Efficient Wireless Monitoring Solution with the Help of Fredericks’ Electrolytic Tilt Sensors

 In order to offer such an efficient and accurate monitoring system, Resensys needed to find a tilt sensor with a resolution of up to a thousandth of a degree while also offering low power consumption, durability, and a product lifetime of at least 10 years.

-“Qualitatively, Fredericks’ devices were an order of magnitude better that both MEMS and competing electrolytic sensors,” says Dr. Khandani.
+“Qualitatively, Fredericks’ devices were an order of magnitude better than both MEMS and competing electrolytic sensors,” says Dr. Khandani.
 “In our application, repeatability is very important and none of the competing products did as great as Fredericks products did.”

-With the help of Fredericks’ electrolytic tilt sensors, Resensys is able to offer the world’s most energy efficient wireless monitoring solution that helps keep travelers safe with around 5,000 SenSpot™ tilt units in use in the US and around the world.
+With the help of Fredericks’ electrolytic tilt sensors, Resensys is able to offer the world’s most energy-efficient wireless monitoring solution that helps keep travelers safe with around 5,000 SenSpot™ tilt units in use in the US and around the world.

 “Our decision to use Fredericks products was driven by the excellent accuracy and durability of their tilt sensors,” Dr. Khandani adds.
-“Such long term and high quality measurements help capture the smallest movement and instability on critical bridge components.”
+“Such long term and high-quality measurements help capture the smallest movement and instability on critical bridge components.”

 SenSpot™ in Action: Patapsco River Bridge

 In the Spring of 2014, cracks were spotted in the girders and piers of the I-70 Patapsco River Bridge near Baltimore, Maryland.
-Engineers found that non-responsive bearings had cause damage to piers and steel girders of the bridge, which led to its closure in June 2014.
+Engineers found that non-responsive bearings had caused damage to piers and steel girders of the bridge, which led to its closure in June 2014.

 Repairs were made, retrofits were applied, and a SenSpot™ monitoring system was installed in July 2014 to detect any further changes.
 More than 40 SenSpot™ units were mounted on the bridge, including 12 tilt sensors located on the bridge’s rocker bearings to monitor the movement pattern and detect non-responsiveness or over-responsiveness.
-In addition, six high resolution tilt sensors were mounted on the bridge’s piers to monitor deflection and rotation of the bridge rocker bearings caused by cold temperatures.
+In addition, six high-resolution tilt sensors were mounted on the bridge’s piers to monitor the deflection and rotation of the bridge rocker bearings caused by cold temperatures.

 Early results from August to November 2014 found that the bearings on two piers were non-responsive to temperature changes and an additional bearing saw only 20% of expected movement.
-Data collected through Spring 2015, however, showed that the bearings had an unprecedented response to the robust retrofits (combined with an especially cold winter), and by March 2015 all piers and respective bearings were fully responsive.
+Data collected through Spring 2015, however, showed that the bearings had an unprecedented response to the robust retrofits (combined with especially cold winter), and by March 2015 all piers and respective bearings were fully responsive.

-Dr. Khandani notes, “After more than four years of continuous monitoring, we are pleased that the Fredericks devices used in SenSpot™ sensors produce very consistent, repeatable, and high quality measurements of tilt and inclination at sub arc-second resolution.”
+Dr. Khandani notes, “After more than four years of continuous monitoring, we are pleased that the Fredericks devices used in SenSpot™ sensors produce very consistent, repeatable, and high-quality measurements of tilt and inclination at sub-arc-second resolution.”

 Before alerting the Maryland State Highway Administration, the Resensys team worked with engineers at Fredericks to confirm the data.
-At Fredericks we take a partnership approach to our relationships with customers, and customer satisfaction is a priority.
+At Fredericks, we take a partnership approach to our relationships with customers, and customer satisfaction is a priority.
 We have dedicated representatives and engineers committed to providing highly responsive service, and our customers have anytime-access to our leadership team, made possible in part by our “not too big, not too small” operation.